0franciscor/rcomp-21-22-de-g1/doc/sprint1/1201382/README.md

 (This folder is to be created/edited by the team member 1201382 only)

 ## These were the followed structured cabling standards:

 - Minimum of 2 outlets per work area.
-- Ratio of 2 outlets for every 10 square meters of area
+- Proportion of 2 outlets for every 10 square meters of area.
+- Patch cords can reach up to 5 meters.
+- There must always be an outlet less than 3 meters from the user's equipment.
+- Work areas require copper cable outlets.
+- Each cable (whatever type) length should be less than 90 meters.
+- The total area covered by a horizontal cross-connect should be less than 1000 m2.
+- Straight line distance between the horizontal cross-connect and the outlet should be less than 80 meters.
+- Cables connecting an intermediate cross-connect (IC) to a horizontal cross-connect (HC) are limited to 500 meters in length.
+- Cables connecting the main cross-connect (MC) to an IC are limited to 1500 meters in length.
+- The number of cables entering a telecommunications cabinet must always be less than 200.

 ## Important remarks